PiJoules/trade/README.md

   - Add platform for testing different values for different strategies.
     - Ex.
 Test multiple values for SMA duration in the the smastrategy.py example.
       A profit is made for SMA of 20 days, but not 15 or 30.
+  - Instead of printing in callbacks, have dedicated loggers owned by the strategy object whose handles can be overwritten when performing tests.
+  - Script for generating strategies from templates.
+- Setup
+  - Better way for discovering strategies.